A Quick Heads Up

 - 1/4 tsp garlic powder

-This one is also easy (if you’re Rachel Ray and everything is already chopped for you).
+This one is also easy (especially if you’re Rachel Ray and everything is already chopped for you).
 Chop up your ingredients, add them to a medium-sized bowl and mix gently to combine.
 Adjust the seasonings to fit your preference.
 Also, if you don’t want a smoky flavor, omit the cumin and paprika and try adding mango for a sweeter version.

 And there you have it!
 We accompanied this recipe with some HEB Select Couscous & Quinoa with Vegetables which is both tasty and easy – pop it straight from the freezer into the microwave for 5 minutes and it steams in the bag.
 The veggies come out crisp, and the couscous is fluffy and light.
 We are big fans!